-System integration is not easily measured through traditional approaches; there is no single test or visit that reflects the totality of integration.
-Thus, traditional data sources (e.g., encounter data, lab data) will be insufficient for measuring system integration.
-Current quality evaluation efforts should be coupled with other methods and data sources that can capture financing activities related to the pursuit of an integrated system of care under one "roof" can create greater efficiencies in the system and reduce the fragmentation that currently plagues state medical care and LTSS systems.
+The five pillars of system transformation are highly synergistic.
+Administrative reorganization and global budgeting are interrelated in that organizing the administrative and financing activities related to the pursuit of an integrated system of care under one "roof" can create greater efficiencies in the system and reduce the fragmentation that currently plagues state medical care and LTSS systems.
 Furthermore, universal assessment and integrated information systems are closely connected, as having common ways to evaluate need and share information across settings of care and providers can go a long way to better understanding who is served and to create an even playing field for service provision as well as support care management.
 Having universal assessment by itself can help to achieve the goal of equity and improve care planning in service provision at the person-level, but without an automated system in place to transmit that information to the provider, program, state, or federal levels, these data have limited use.
 Integrated information systems are critical to sharing this data for program planning as well as policy development.

-The Pillars of System Transformation: The Whole is Greater than the Sum of the Parts necessary to produce those metrics are fragmented or do not exist, measuring system quality is simply not possible.
+The quality pillar of system transformation is highly dependent on the strength and interconnectivity of all the other pillars.
+Quality measurement is not just about having available metrics.
+If the data sources necessary to produce those metrics are fragmented or do not exist, measuring system quality is simply not possible.
 Without a unified administrative structure, quality and other administrative data may lack a real home.
 Integrated care that is the cornerstone of a personcentered system cannot easily be achieved, and thus will not be favorably evaluated, without a global budget.
 Without universal assessment and integrated information systems, it is difficult to construct quality measures that have a common definition derived from common and accessible data points - the end result being an incomplete and inconsistent approach to program and policy improvement.
 Thus, person-centered care in an integrated system requires having a common measurement approach, a manner to collect this information systematically, data systems and an analytic process to understand what measures mean, and leadership to promote policy/programmatic changes that are necessary to support it.